TheBusyBiscuit/builds/README.md

             "prefix": "DEV"
         },
         // What your addon supports/depends on.
 The number key indicates the minium build.
+        // You can list any text or even links here.
         "dependencies": {
             "Minecraft Version(s)": {
                 "1": "1.13.x, 1.14.x, 1.15.x, 1.16.x"